eoinkelly/notes/ios-swift-objc/units-of-code.md

   Including a framework *is* including a dylib.

-## How do I replace a framework in an xcode project?
+## How do I replace a framework in an Xcode project?

 From my first attempt: